ucdavis/ecs132/Blog.md

 **Spring 2023**

+**May 23, 2140:**

+I've finished grading the Thursday Quiz 5.
+Sorry for the delay.

+In general, I was very pleased at how well you did on that Quiz (both days).

+As we now near the end of the quarter, please keep in mind the "bonuses" that can boost your course grades:

+* Your lowest 3 Quizzes (in letter grades) will be dropped.

+* An excellent Term Project can bring a major boost to your course grade.
+(See the example in the course Procedural Information document.)

+An example of noncompliance is being a No-Show at a scheduled interactive grading session.
+I'm told that there have been a number of such incidents, something that did NOT happen in the many earlier times I've taught this and other courses.
+Of course, one might have a valid excuse for missing a scheduled grading session, but apparently the students in these cases are not even offering excuses.
+They will not get credit for the assignment, and if a student is a multiple No-Show, he/she will fail the course.

 **May 22, 1930:**

 If you missed class last Thursday, note that I discussed the Central Limit Theorem and the"memoryless" property of the exponential distribution family.
 What I presented was material in Sections 7.10 and 8.2, though much briefer than what is in those sections.